Center of Development

 • Imagine if you were so sensitive to touch that it felt like a needle or a knife stabbing you whenever anything touched your skin?
 What if sounds such as the AC or heater coming on sounded like a freight train?
 What if you couldn't feel your joints and felt like your body parts were floating around?
 What if you became sick anytime you moved or what if you never got to walk and craved to move your body?
 What if you had to bang your head, arm, leg, or bite it to even know that it was part of your body?

-• If your brain was constantly on the defensive, trying to avoid or seek certain types of input then it is IMPOSSIBLE to let the brain function abnormally.
-The brain in individuals who have sensory processing problems is functioning on a much different level- it is focused on PROTECTING and FEEDING the body and just keeping the body alive and safe , therefore it cannot go to the next step and do higher functions such as: Learning, social interaction, self awareness, differentiating people versus objects, expressing preferences and wants, varying moods, self-care, vocational activities, play and leisure activities, and complex interactions and behaviors.
+• The brain in individuals who have sensory processing problems is functioning on a much different level- it is focused on PROTECTING the body and just keeping the body alive and safe , therefore it cannot go to the next step and do higher functions such as: learning, social interactions, self awareness, differentiating people versus objects, expressing preferences and wants, varying moods, self-care, vocational activities, play and leisure activities, and complex interactions and behaviors.
+See the Feeding the Brain Pyramid on the home page for a visual!

 What can happen if we treat their sensory needs?